 Mastering counting takes a lot of practice!
 Getting through the teens and all the way up to 20 tends to be tricky for kids at first.
 I use different strategies with my preschoolers to encourage separating out each number while counting.
-Pointing and counting to practice one to one correspondence is one of these strategies.
-This set of super cute bug count and clip cards are a perfect way to practice pointing and counting using the numbers 1-20!
+Pointing and counting to practice one-to-one correspondence is one of these strategies.
+This set of super cute and free Bug Count and Clip Cards is a perfect way to practice pointing and counting from numbers 1-20!

 Spring is in the air, and so are the bugs!
 Whether your focus is on bugs or other spring things, these clip cards will fit nicely into your theme.